Advancing Longevity Trials: Lessons from mTOR-Targeting Interventions

 Thanks to growing evidence and significant philanthropic funding, there is now a surge of new clinical trials testing mTOR-based interventions for longevity.
 These trials are more ambitious in scope: they involve larger sample sizes, longer durations, multi-omics analyses, and creative endpoints.
 Many are directly informed by the lessons of earlier studies.
 Below, we highlight several ongoing or upcoming trials of which PI we have interviewed to obtain the most up-to-date information and exclusive insights on how the trials are going.

 Chronic periodontitis (gum disease) is an age-associated inflammatory condition that not only causes tooth loss but has systemic links to health (it’s associated with higher risk of cardiovascular disease and frailty).
-Dr. Jonathan An and colleagues are launching the RAPID trial to test whether rapamycin can reduce oral “inflammaging” and improve periodontal health, motivated in part by earlier pre-clinical work suggesting rapamycin can improve oral health and support gum/bone growth.
+Dr. Jonathan An and colleagues are launching the RAPID trial to test whether rapamycin can reduce oral “inflammaging” and improve periodontal health, motivated in part by earlier pre-clinical work suggesting rapamycin can improve oral health and improve periodontal disease

-Dudley Lamming is running a “biomarker-first” study to evaluate how selective mTORC1 inhibition maps onto measurable hallmarks of aging, with the explicit goal of identifying which proposed aging biomarkers are actually responsive to mTORC1 inhibition and therefore useful for designing geroscience-guided Phase 3 trials.
+Dudley Lamming is running a biomarker-centric study to evaluate how selective mTORC1 inhibition maps onto measurable hallmarks of ageing, with the explicit goal of identifying which proposed ageing biomarkers are actually responsive to mTORC1 inhibition and therefore useful for designing geroscience-guided Phase 3 trials.
 The study is collecting blood from roughly 50 self-reported rapamycin users, mostly off-label users and biohackers, who typically take about 6 mg once weekly and have used it anywhere from one month to three years.
 To make this feasible, mobile phlebotomy operation is used for drawing blood in participants’ homes across the US, and the team has emphasized that this logistics layer, more than the biology, has been the main operational challenge.
 The samples are being profiled using multi-omics approaches, including metabolomics and lipidomics; the data are already generated but still undergoing full analysis.
 The early signals they are comfortable sharing include a decrease in hsCRP, consistent with lower systemic inflammation, and an absence of hyperlipidemia despite this being a commonly cited side effect of rapamycin in other contexts.
-Interestingly, one of the more unexpected trends so far is that canonical “mTOR signatures” are not clearly perturbed in blood, raising the possibility that meaningful mTOR pathway modulation may be occurring primarily at the organ or tissue level and not captured well by peripheral blood readouts.
 The investigators plan to publish the results early in 2026, and they explicitly note that Impetus funding was instrumental in getting the work off the ground.

 The team has also announced the submission of a grant proposal for VIBRANT 2, a follow-up study which will involve 8 institutions across the US with the goal of increasing the sample size and extending the treatment duration to better discern clinically meaningful changes.

 A practical translational concern is whether mTORC1 inhibition interferes with muscle adaptation, especially in older adults using resistance training to preserve function.
-RAPAEX was conceived in 2021 by Dr Brad Stanfield after he recognized conflicting signals in the human literature: on one hand, acute mechanistic studies indicate that a single rapamycin exposure around exercise can blunt canonical post-exercise anabolic signaling and muscle protein synthesis, raising concern that mTORC1 inhibition might impair training adaptations if timed inappropriately.
-On the other hand, older adults, particularly those who are sedentary and at risk of sarcopenia, often have hyperactive mTOR1 signalling.
-Stanfield’s working hypothesis was that weekly rapamycin might “rebalance” muscle mTORC1 activity in older individuals ultimately aiding the anabolic stimulus of training.
+RAPAEX was conceived in 2021 by Dr. Brad Stanfield after he recognized conflicting signals in the human literature: on one hand, acute mechanistic studies indicate that a single rapamycin exposure around exercise can blunt canonical post-exercise anabolic signaling and muscle protein synthesis, raising concern that mTORC1 inhibition might impair training adaptations if timed inappropriately.
+On the other hand, older adults, particularly those who are sedentary and at risk of sarcopenia, often have hyperactive mTOR1 signaling at the muscle.
+Stanfield’s working hypothesis was that weekly rapamycin properly timed might “rebalance” muscle mTORC1 activity in older individuals ultimately aiding the anabolic stimulus of training.
 To test this directly, RAPAEX randomized two groups initially planned as 20 participants per arm (40 total; 9 dropped out over the study) of previously inactive older adults aged 65–85 into a double-blind, placebo-controlled design where both arms completed an exercise program three days per week on Monday, Wednesday, and Friday, while receiving either placebo or sirolimus 6 mg once per week on Saturdays for 13 weeks.
 The 30-second chair stand test was the primary endpoint, with grip strength, 6-minute walk test, bloodwork, and the SF-36 wellbeing questionnaire as secondary endpoints.
-The study has now concluded, with data collected, analyzed, and submitted to a journal; Stanfield reports no major safety concerns in the rapamycin arm beyond expected class effects such as mouth sores and gastrointestinal discomfort, no meaningful difference in SF-36, and functional outcomes (including chair stand, grip strength, and 6-minute walk) showing trends that were described as unexpected and will be formally interpreted once the results are unblinded and published, which is anticipated in the first months of 2026.
 A major practical issue was producing a placebo that matched the intervention capsules; the team solved this with a simple but effective blinding strategy by using standard Pfizer sirolimus tablets placed inside a larger white opaque capsule filled with cellulose, while the placebo group received the identical larger capsule filled with cellulose but without the sirolimus tablet inside, and no participant identified this workaround during the trial.
-From an execution standpoint, Stanfield emphasised that the largest hurdle was funding the study, and that operational success depended heavily on providing clear, detailed instructions to the clinical and hospital staff delivering the protocol to minimise dropouts and other avoidable logistical failures
+From an execution standpoint, Stanfield emphasized that the largest hurdle was funding the study, and that operational success depended heavily on providing clear, detailed instructions to the clinical and hospital staff delivering the protocol to minimize dropouts and other avoidable logistical problems.
+The study has now concluded, with data collected, analyzed, and submitted to a journal.

 REACH is a Phase 2, randomized, placebo-controlled clinical trial evaluating the safety, tolerability, and feasibility of 12 months of oral rapamycin in older adults with amnestic mild cognitive impairment (aMCI) and early-stage Alzheimer’s disease.
 The primary objective emphasizes feasibility and safety, but the trial is also positioned to generate outcome data including cognitive measures and Alzheimer’s-related biomarkers.